 Very highly regarded as a fashion and art photographer, Irving Penn created his signature style relatively early in his career under the guidance of Alexey Brodovitch who was a critical factor in Penn’s career as well as that of Avedon, Hiro, and many others.
 Penn pursued his first love, painting and drawing for about a year at home and abroad in Mexico before deciding he was not really good at them.
 Photography became his art and craft and for decades he pleased, amazed, and wowed viewers, art lovers, editors, and of course, the fashion industry.

-The exhibit was quite rich, the collection spread over three rooms in two buildings.
-There was no picture taking in the exhibit areas, but the gallery sitting young woman resting her injured leg and foot on a chair, with a copy of the exhibit catalog proved irresistible for me.
-She was quite agreeable for me to take the photograph so long the camera was not aimed at the Penn collection.
+The exhibit was quite rich, and the collection spread over three rooms in two buildings.
+There was no picture-taking in the exhibit areas, but the gallery sitting young woman resting her injured leg and foot on a chair, with a copy of the exhibit catalog proved irresistible for me.
+She was quite agreeable for me to take the photograph so long as I did not point the camera at the Penn collection.
 Thank you!

 I found the photographs below mainly from the Smithsonian collection with the exception of a few that came from various sources on the Internet.
-I am also sharing some other links related to Penn and his work as well as a few words I spoke for further reading if you are so inclined.
+I am also sharing some other links related to Penn and his work as well as a few words I spoke for further reading if you wish to do so.
 The photographs I took during our visit are mainly for the record, and this is my only chance to have my work appear on the same page as Irving Penn!!

 By the way, you may know another Penn, his brother director and producer Arthur Penn who gave us movies you may remember: Bonnie and Clyde, Alice’s Restaurant, The Little Big Man, and more on the screen.
 He also has a long list of stage productions.
 It seems to run in the family!
 We are better for them.